Taritsyn/LibSassHost/nuget/readme.txt

    DESCRIPTION
    ===========
-   .NET wrapper around the libSass (http://sass-lang.com/libsass) version of July 4, 2016 with the ability to support a virtual file system.
+   .NET wrapper around the libSass (http://sass-lang.com/libsass) version 3.4.0 RC 1 with the ability to support a virtual file system.
 For correct working of the LibSass Host require assemblies `msvcp120.dll` and `msvcr120.dll` from the Visual C++ Redistributable Packages for Visual Studio 2013.